mohammadaiai/Threshold-Moving-for-Imbalanced-Classification/README.md

 # Threshold-Moving-for-Imbalanced-Classification
 This repository explains how to use threshold moving to achieve the optimal statistical measurements (F1-score or accuracy) in the case of imbalanced classification problems.
+The results have been obtained using a diabetes dataset.